 ecoRI Inc. is a unique initiative devoted to educating the public about local environmental and social justice issues and how they interconnect.
 The nonprofit accomplishes its mission in separate but linked ways: investigative reporting, community journalism, educational programs, public outreach, green consulting and residential food-scrap collection.

-ecoRI News, which went online in September 2009 and expanded into Massachusetts in June 2013, is the journalistic arm of ecoRI Inc. and is dedicated to environmental and social justice reporting.
+ecoRI News, which went online in September 2009, is the journalistic arm of ecoRI Inc. and is dedicated to environmental and social justice reporting.
 We are devoted to protecting southern New England's ecosystems, natural resources and public health through independent journalism.

 ecoRI Inc. also runs various public outreach and educational programs designed to educate people about the importance of diverting nutrient-rich food scrap from being buried in landfills or burned in incinerators.
 We offer consulting services to those looking to “green up” an event, give educational presentations at schools, work with organizers to make road races less wasteful, and run public outreach campaigns designed around environmental and social justice issues.